Benefits

 If you wish to revoke your claim to priority entitlement to re-employment, use this form

 In accordance with the central collective agreements, public authority employees have the option to exchange their salary (salary exchange) for a payment by the employer of an agreed amount into an occupational pension.
-The salary exchange option extends to employees who are members of Saco-S or OFR/S as well as unaffiliated employees.

 Contact

-Contact your line manager or the HR officer at your organisational unit if you have any questions concerning employment or your organisational unit’s procedures for HR/staff matters.
+Contact your line manager or the HR function at your organisational unit if you have any questions concerning your employment or your organisational unit’s procedures for HR/staff matters.

 Free admission